LucasJMO/E6Plus/prestige_classes/EldritchKnight.md

 **Armor Proficiency (Medium)**: A 3rd level eldritch knight gains the feat Armor Proficiency (Medium).

 **Armor Proficiency (Heavy)**: A 3rd level eldritch knight gains the feat Armor Proficiency (Heavy).

+**Bonus Feat**: At 6th level an Eldritch Knight gains a bonus feat.
+She can choose a metamagic feat, an item creation feat, or Spell Mastery.
+The Eldritch Knight must still meet all prerequisites for a bonus feat, including caster level minimums.